Skip to content

 // Redirect the user to this authorizationURL

-3. After a successful SSO, Scalekit redirects the user to your redirect_uri with a unique code in the browser.
-Exchange the code for user profile details (on the serverside).
+3. After successful social authentication, Scalekit redirects users to your redirect_uri with a unique authorization code.
+Exchange this code for user profile details on your server side.

-Here’s how to turn that code into user data:
+Here’s how to convert the authorization code into user data:

 const { code, state } = req.query;